The Battle of Britain Historical Timeline

 Friday 12 July 1940

 Attacks on convoy off Norfolk-Suffolk coast, shipping off the Isle of Wight and Aberdeen.
 Night: South Wales and Bristol areas.
 Weather: Mainly cloudy with early-morning fog in the Channel.
 Thunderstorms in many districts.
-Main Activity: At 0800 hours, a large formation comprising He 111s from III/KG 53 and Do 17s from II/KG 2 was detected […]
+Enemy Action by Day Friday, 12 July 1940, brought unsettled weather across much of Britain.
+Early-morning fog lingered over the Channel, and […]

 Read more